sejnub/docker-beats/README.md

 ### TODO

-* Way 1: Check the repository <https://github.com/andig/beats4pi> that seems to be a much better way!

-* Way 2: Do it my way as it is described in this rep before 2018-11.
+Do it my way as it is described in this rep before 2018-11.
 Then the following is to be done
     * Remove installation of commodity software from Dockerfile
     * Create mechanism to run the image with a specified configuration
     * Switch to a smaller base image like e.g. alpine (look at hypriot)